-Climb high on the ropes course at Alley Pond Park Adventure Course.
+Climb high on the ropes course at the Alley Pond Park Adventure Course.
 Photo courtesy of NYC Parks

 Ages 8 and up

-Alley Pond Park is famous for its amazing educational programs—and an increasingly famous, top-notch Adventure Course.
-The course includes a zip line, a "Trust Fall" station, a climbing and bouldering wall, swings, nets, and balance stations.
+Alley Pond Park is famous for its amazing educational programs—and an increasingly well-known, top-notch Adventure Course.
+The course includes a zip line, a "trust fall" station, a climbing and bouldering wall, swings, nets, and balance stations.
 Because the Adventure Course is so large, it can accommodate all abilities.
-Best of all, Sunday programs from May through October are FREE for families.
-High demand during July and August means families must register through a lottery.
+Best of all, Sunday programs from June through October are FREE for families.
+High demand means families must register through a lottery.
 All children must be accompanied by an adult.